 President Ho Chi Minh Mausoleum

-The Mausoleum currently has a total of 200 doors made from many types of precious wood collected from all over the country.
-The lawn in front of the mausoleum consists of 18,000 m² of ginger grass, a native grass in the South of Vietnam.
+The Mausoleum currently has 200 doors made from various types of precious wood collected from across the country.
+The lawn in front of the mausoleum covers 18,000 m² of ginger grass, a native grass in southern Vietnam.

 President Ho Chi Minh Mausoleum

-In the middle of the mausoleum is the room where the body of the President is preserved, covered with marble.
-His body is placed in a glass box, on a bed placed on a stone pedestal and always guarded by soldiers.
+In the middle of the mausoleum is the room where the President’s body is preserved, lined with marble.
+His body is placed in a glass box, on a bed placed on a stone pedestal, and always guarded by soldiers.

 On both sides of the main door are 2 frangipani trees.
 In front and behind the mausoleum are planted 79 cycads symbolizing President Ho Chi Minh’s age of 79.